Finding lower bounds on the growth and entropy of subshifts over countable groups: Applications of Corollary

 \subsection{Kolmogorov complexity}

-Roughly speaking the Kolmogorov complexity $C(x)$ of a string $x$ is the size of the shortest program that outputs this string.
+Roughly speaking, the Kolmogorov complexity $C(x)$ of a string $x$ is the size of the shortest program that outputs this string.
 We will not provide a presentation of Kolmogorov complexity and we redirect the reader to the literature \cite{bookKolmog1,bookkolmogshen}.
-The only fact that we will use is that for any integer $n$, there are less than $2^n$ string $x$ such that $C(x)<n$ (see \cite[Theorem 5]{bookkolmogshen} for instance, although it is a direct consequence of the fact that there are at most $2^n-1$ programs of length less than $n$).
+The only fact that we will use is that for any integer $n$, there are less than $2^n$ strings $x$ such that $C(x)<n$ (see \cite[Theorem 5]{bookkolmogshen} for instance, although it is a direct consequence of the fact that there are less than $2^n$ programs of length less than $n$).

 In \cite{MillerSubshift} Miller obtained a new simpler proof of the following result due to Durand \textit{et~Al.}~\cite{tilinghighkolmogorov}. \begin{theorem*}[\cite{MillerSubshift,tilinghighkolmogorov}] Let $d < 1$.
-There is an $X\in \{0,1\}^\mathbb{Z}$ such that if $\tau\in \{0,1\}_{\mathbb{Z}}^+$ appears in $X$ then $K(\tau)>d |\tau|-O(1)$. \end{theorem*} Once again, instead of simply obtaining the existence of $X$, we can show that there exists a subshift $X$ with this property that has entropy arbitrarily close to the entropy of the full shift. \begin{theorem*}[\cite{MillerSubshift,tilinghighkolmogorov}] Let $d < 1$ and $\beta$ such that $2^d<\beta<2$.
-Then there exists a constant $C>0$ and a subshift $X\in \{0,1\}^\mathbb{Z}$ such that $h(X)\ge \log(\beta)$ and for all connected pattern $\tau$ that appears in $X$, $K(\tau)>d |\tau|-C$. \end{theorem*} \begin{proof} We let $C=1+d+\log\left(\frac{\beta}{(2-\beta)(\beta-2^d)}\right)$.
+There is an $X\in \{0,1\}^\mathbb{Z}$ such that if $\tau\in \{0,1\}_{\mathbb{Z}}^+$ appears in $X$ then $K(\tau)>d |\tau|-O(1)$. \end{theorem*} Once again, instead of simply obtaining the existence of $X$, we can show that there exists a subshift $X$ with this property that has entropy arbitrarily close to the entropy of the full shift. \begin{theorem} Let $d < 1$ and $\beta$ such that $2^d<\beta<2$.
+Then there exists a constant $C>0$ and a subshift $X\in \{0,1\}^\mathbb{Z}$ such that $h(X)\ge \log(\beta)$ and for all connected pattern $\tau$ that appears in $X$, $K(\tau)>d |\tau|-C$. \end{theorem} \begin{proof} We let $C=1+d+\log\left(\frac{\beta}{(2-\beta)(\beta-2^d)}\right)$.
 We let $\F$ be the set of connected patterns $f$ such that $K(f)\le d |f|-C$.
 Then for all $n$, It implies

 We apply Corollary \ref{resultZ2} to deduce that $h(X_\F)\ge \log \beta$ which concludes our proof. \end{proof}